-Steve Toben is the president of the Flora Family Foundation.
+Steve Toben is the former president of the Flora Family Foundation.
 Before joining the FFF staff in 2000, Mr. Toben served for nine years as a program officer at the William & Flora Hewlett Foundation where he directed the foundation’s programs on conflict resolution and the environment.
 He is a former chair of the Environmental Grantmakers Association and a co-founder of the Peace and Security Funders Group.
 Mr. Toben began his career as a law clerk for the Hon.
 Sam J. Ervin, III, on the United States Court of Appeals for the Fourth Circuit and practiced law for eight years.
 He is a former member of the Portola Valley Town Council and twice served as mayor.
 Mr. Toben is a graduate of the University of North Carolina and the Yale Law School.

 Joint Non-family Staff and Engaging Youth Peer Network: Connecting Family Across Distance

 Posted on March 18, 2020 by Jenny Kelly, Bruce Karmazin, Steve Toben

 Non-family Staff Peer Network Event: What Questions Keep You up at Night?

 Posted on December 19, 2019 by Denise Porche, Kim Wright, Steve Toben

 Non-family Staff Peer Network: Wearing Many Hats with One Head – Difficult Choices as a Staff Member

 Posted on February 17, 2019 by Christy Uchida, Erin Kahn, Steve Toben

 The Critical Role of the Board Chair in Family Philanthropy

 Posted on April 9, 2015 by Virginia M. Esposito, Alice Buhl, Kelly Sweeney McShane, Steve Toben